 Did you know?
 Earlham is home to a collection of almost 3,500 works of art!

-The Earlham College Art Collection (ECAC) is a wonderful resource for faculty and students, providing access to first-hand material for classes, projects and papers.
-Informally begun in 1882 with the donation of a painting by Quaker artist Marcus Mote, the ECAC has grown into a uniquely diverse teaching collection featuring Quaker and midwestern art as well as indigenous art from around the world and through the centuries.
+The Earlham Art Collection is a wonderful resource for faculty and students, providing direct access to works of art for exhibitions, classes, and research.
+Informally begun in 1882 with the donation of a painting by Quaker artist Marcus Mote, the Collection has grown into a uniquely diverse teaching collection.

 The Thorp Collection of Chinese Art